Hurricanes in Hispaniola: 2000s

 September 3, 2008 – Hurricane Hanna (2008) slowly moves north of Haiti, dropping up to a foot of rain in already saturated ground from Hurricane Gustav and Tropical Storm Fay (2008).
 The heavy rain caused very large mudslides and in the town of Gonaïves, which was also hard hit during Hurricane Jeanne, was flooded with up to 2 m of water.
 By September 4, the Haitian government reported up to 529 deaths, as people started to evacuate to shelters during the aftermath and people even slept on their roofs to protect themselves from looters.
-Bridges in and out of Gonavïes were also destroyed, limiting transportation.
+Bridges in and out of Gonaïves were also destroyed, limiting transportation.